Hal Smith (actor): Voice acting

-Smith also voiced the Disney cartoon character Goofy after Pinto Colvig died in 1967.
-Additionally, he provided the voice of Owl in the three original Winnie the Pooh featurettes (Winnie the Pooh and the Honey Tree, Winnie the Pooh and the Blustery Day and Winnie the Pooh and Tigger Too) and The Many Adventures of Winnie the Pooh in 1977.
+Smith also voiced the Disney cartoon character Goofy after Pinto Colvig died in 1967 and would voice him up until Mickey's Christmas Carol in 1983.
+Additionally, he provided the voice of Owl in the two original Winnie the Pooh featurettes (Winnie the Pooh and the Honey Tree and Winnie the Pooh and the Blustery Day) and The Many Adventures of Winnie the Pooh in 1977.
 In the 1960s, he was one of the most sought after voice actors in Hollywood.
 From 1959 till 1975, he provided the voices for Goliath, Davey's dad and many other characters in Davey and Goliath.
 From 1960 to 1961, he was the voice of Elmer Fudd after Arthur Q. Bryan died.
 In 1963, he voiced Dr. Todd Goodheart, Belly Laguna, and Dr. Von Upp in The Funny Company cartoon series.
 From 1964 to 1966, he was the voice of Yappee in the Hanna-Barbera cartoon shorts Yippee, Yappee and Yahooey.
 He was also the voice of Cosgoode Creeps, Asa Shanks, the Farmer and Mr. Greenway, on Scooby-Doo, Where are You!.

-In 1981, he reprised his role as Owl and voiced Winnie-the-Pooh in the short Winnie the Pooh Discovers the Seasons, replacing Sterling Holloway, who had provided the voice of the character for many years.
+In 1981, he reprised his role as Owl and Winnie the Pooh in the short Winnie the Pooh Discovers the Seasons.
 He then voiced the two characters in Winnie the Pooh and a Day for Eeyore in 1983, as well as Disney Channel's television series Welcome to Pooh Corner.
 On the television series The New Adventures of Winnie the Pooh in 1988, Jim Cummings took over as Pooh while Smith continued playing Owl.
 The two voice actors sometimes rotated the voice of Winnie the Pooh.
 In 1991, Smith provided the voice of Philippe the Horse in the Disney film Beauty and the Beast before his death in 1994.

 In 1985, Hal voiced Norman Harper, a sick father of wife Jennifer Walters (voiced by D.J.
 Harner), in a radio drama entitled "House Guest".
 It aired on the Focus on the Family daily broadcast on November 23 (the day before Thanksgiving) of that year.
 He went to voice other roles for other Focus audio presentations, and starting in 1987, Smith was the voice of the main character John Avery Whittaker on Focus on the Family's longest-running radio drama Adventures in Odyssey, which debuted that year.
 He was responsible for much of the cast joining the show after he signed on (including Katie Leigh, Will Ryan, Walker Edmiston, Earl Boen, Dave Madden and others), and he continued recording episodes until a few weeks before his death, even while his health deteriorated.
 In an Andy Griffith Fan Interview, published after he died, Smith said that Adventures in Odyssey was one of the most gratifying things he had done in his life.
 Additionally, he voiced dozens of other characters during the 253 episodes in which he participated.
 His role of Whit was later filled by Paul Herlinger in 1996 and then Andre Stojka in 2009, after his death.